DexterFreeman/calculator/README.md

 # Calculator App
 This is a calculator app which was a project I built between weeks 2-3 of my _nology course.
+You can view my portfolio via github pages using this link: [https://dexterfreeman.github.io/calculator/](https://dexterfreeman.github.io/calculator/).

 ## Stack:

 HTML, CSS, Vanilla JS

 ## Functionality:

-• Numbers 0-9 with decimals.
+- Numbers 0-9 with decimals.
-• Addition, Subtraction, Multiplication, Division
+- Addition, Subtraction, Multiplication, Division -Scientific notation
-• Scientific notation
-• Square root
+-Square root
-• PI
+- PI
-• Percentages
+- Percentages
-• Rounds to whole number
+- Rounds to whole number

 ## Logic: